-The beauty of the hi viz orange is that you can track and manage your drift easily to stay in touch through out the swing.
-Note the running line is well back from the head is no issue being orange.
+The beauty of the hi viz green is that you can track and manage your drift easily to stay in touch through out the swing.
+Note the running line is well back from the head so there is no issue being green.

 How To Get The Best From The Streamer Max Line

 Firstly the Streamer Max line and other integrated sink tip lines have a very heavy head section, as a result aren't as straight forward to cast.
 Because of their physical weight they carry a lot of momentum and are easily over powered.
 If you hit the rod on the the forward cast this will result in shocking the system, your forward cast will wobble around and more than likely the loop will close on itself causing a tangle as the line crashes into the water before the target.

 With that said, this is easily fixed by smoothing out your casting stroke and by applying a smooth/progressive acceleration.
 With the line being heavy you'll need to tilt your forward cast up higher this will allow the line to travel further as the loop unfolds to the water.
 Shoot your final cast with the head and the blue transition just outside the rod tip as this will give you the best control and load for the cast.

 FOB Wooly Bugger - Olive | Manic Fly Collection

 Try and keep false casts to a minimum for best results.
 Finally, managing the running line.
 I've found by keeping the running line on the water to a minimum with a couple of large loops of line in my mouth the line will fly through the guides of the rod on your forward cast.